XaviFP/gofra/README.md

-# gofra, an XMPP bot engine
+# Gofra, an XMPP bot engine
-Gofra is a tiny XMPP bot engine.
+Gofra is a tiny XMPP bot engine written in Go.

 As of now focuses on text-based commands.